Deltares/Wflow.jl/docs/src/model_docs/model_configurations.md

 ### SBM + Local inertial river and floodplain
 By default the model type `sbm` uses the kinematic wave approach for river flow.
-There is also the option to use the local inertial model for river flow with an optional 1D floodplain schematization, by providing the following in the TOML file:
+There is also the option to use the local inertial model for river flow with an optional 1D floodplain schematization (routing is done separately for the river channel and floodplain), by providing the following in the TOML file:

 ```toml
 [model]